Three days of family holiday fun in Brisbane

 Afterwards, stroll over the Goodwill Bridge into the City Botanic Gardens.
 If the kids aren’t tired after Riverlife, they will be after swinging and climbing on the playground.
 Mum and dad will love the tranquillity of the lush gardens where you almost forget you’re in the middle of a city with a population of two million.

-Once you've explored the summit (be sure to soak up the views with an ice cream in hand from the onsite cafe), jump back on the bus down Mt Coot-tha and stop at the Brisbane Botanic Gardens.
+Jump back on the bus down Mt Coot-tha and stop at the Brisbane Botanic Gardens.
 Turn your attention to the stars at the Sir Thomas Brisbane Planetarium.
 See recreations of Brisbane’s night sky in the cosmic Skydome, fragments of asteroids and spacecraft models in the Display Zone, or stargaze with one of the Planetarium’s astronomers in the Observatory.

 Morning: South Bank